-One of the world's busiest collaborators, Martin Katz has been in constant demand by the most celebrated vocal soloists for four decades.
-He has appeared and recorded regularly with Marilyn Horne, Frederica von Stade, Karita Mattila, Jose Carreras, Samuel Ramey, David Daniels, Kiri te Kanawa, Cecilia Bartoli, Piotr Beczala and Kathleen Battle, to name but a few.
+"Martin Katz must surely be considered the dean of collaborative pianists," said the Los Angeles Times, and Musical America magazine created an award expressly for him: Accompanist of the Year.
+One of the world's busiest collaborators, he has been in constant demand by the world's most celebrated vocal soloists for more than five decades.
+He was fortunate to accompany Marilyn Horne for almost all of that time.
+He has also appeared and recorded regularly with Frederica von Stade, David Daniels, Jose Carreras, Karita Mattila, Cecilia Bartoli, Kiri Te Kanawa, Kathleen Battle, Piotr Beczala, Joseph Calleja to name just a few.
 Season after season, the world's musical capitals figure prominently in his schedule.

 Mr. Katz attended the Music Academy in 1964, and was named a recipient of the Academy’s Distinguished Alumni Award in 1999.